pallet/pallet/README.md

 - reuse configuration in development, testing and production.
 - store all your configuration in a source code management system (eg. git), including role assignments.
-- configuration is re-used by compostion; just create new functions that call existing crates with new arguments.
+- configuration is re-used by composition; just create new functions that call existing crates with new arguments.
 No copy and modify required.
 - enable use of configuration crates (recipes) from versioned jar files.